 Mistake 3: Ignoring form for speed.
 HIIT rewards effort, not sloppiness.
 Mountain climbers with bouncing hips, burpees with hyperextended lower backs, and squat jumps with knee valgus (inward collapse) are less effective and more dangerous than properly executed movements at slightly lower speed.
 Form quality is the constraint within which speed operates.

 Mistake 4: No progression plan after day 30.
-The cardiovascular fitness gained during 30 days of HIIT will begin declining within 2-3 weeks of inactivity.
-Plan your post-challenge training to include at least 2-3 HIIT sessions per week to maintain the adaptations you built.
+The cardiovascular fitness gained during 30 days of HIIT will begin declining within 2 to 3 weeks of inactivity.
+Plan your post-challenge training to include at least 2 to 3 HIIT sessions per week to maintain the adaptations you built.
+Gillen et al. (2016, PMID 27115137) demonstrated that just two or three sprint-interval sessions per week maintain cardiometabolic adaptations at a fraction of the weekly volume of traditional endurance training, which is the most time-efficient maintenance dose available.

 Train HIIT with Intelligence Using RazFit

 RazFit implements the HIIT principles in this challenge through AI-driven programming.
 Lyssa, the cardio-focused AI trainer, designs interval sessions that progressively adjust work-to-rest ratios based on your training history.
-Orion adds strength-focused intervals that combine the cardiovascular benefits of HIIT with the muscular benefits of resistance training.
+Orion adds strength-focused intervals that combine the cardiovascular benefits of HIIT with the muscular benefits of resistance training, which matters because Westcott (2012, PMID 22777332) documented that resistance training drives the resting-metabolic-rate and body-composition changes cardio alone does not.

 Download RazFit on iOS 18+ for iPhone and iPad.
-Your cardiovascular system adapts to the demands you place on it β start placing high demands today.
+Your cardiovascular system adapts to the demands you place on it, and this challenge is how you start placing high demands today.

 Medical Disclaimer